eslint/rfcs/designs/2025-rule-tester-assertion-options/README.md

 ## Alternatives

 As an alternative to this proposal, we could add a eslint rule that applies the same assertions, but uses the central eslint config.
 While this would apply the same assertions for all rule testers, it would be a lot more complex to implement and maintain, it requires identifying the RuleTester calls in the codebase and might run into issues if the assertions aren't specified inline but via a variable or transformation.

 ## Open Questions

-~~1.
-Is there a need for disabling scenarios like `valid` or `invalid`?~~ No, unused scenarios can be omitted using empty arrays.
+1. ~~Is there a need for disabling scenarios like `valid` or `invalid`?~~ No, unused scenarios can be omitted using empty arrays.
 If needed, this option can be added later on.
 2. Should we use constructor-based options or test method-based options?
 Do we support both?
 Or global options so it applies to all test files?
 3. ~~Should we enable the `requireMessage` and `requireLocation` options by default?
 (Breaking change)~~ No
 4. ~~Do we add a `requireMessageId` option or should we alter the `requireMessage` option to support both message and messageId assertions?~~ Just `requireMessage: boolean | 'message' | 'messageid'`